-- 7.1 Once a written request is received, the executive headteacher must consider it.
-The executive headteacher may be prepared to accept the employee's flexible working request without a meeting to discuss their request and in these circumstances, the executive headteacher should notify the employee of the decision in writing as soon as possible (see section 9).
-The executive headteacher will however normally meet with the employee in any event in order to discuss the arrangements that need to be put in place for when the employee's working pattern is changed and to discuss how and when the agreed changes might best be implemented. - 7.2 The executive headteacher will normally arrange a meeting to discuss the flexible working request with the employee in private as soon as possible following receipt of their application.
-Where possible this will be within 20 school working days of receiving the employee's flexible working application.
-There is no requirement that the discussion should be a face to face meeting; it could be held on the telephone or in some other way provided both parties agree. - 7.3 The discussion meeting should take place on a date and at a time and place which is convenient to both parties.
+7.1 Once a written request is received, the headteacher must consider it.
+The headteacher may be prepared to accept the employee's flexible working request without a meeting to discuss their request and in these circumstances, the headteacher should notify the employee of the decision in writing as soon as possible (see section 9).
+The headteacher will however normally meet with the employee in any event in order to discuss the arrangements that need to be put in place for when the employee's working pattern is changed and to discuss how and when the agreed changes might best be implemented.

+- 7.2 The headteacher may arrange a meeting to discuss the flexible working request with the employee in private as soon as possible following receipt of their application.
+Where possible this will be within 10 school working days of receiving the employee's flexible working application.
+There is no need for this to be a 'face-to-face meeting; it could be held on the telephone or in some other way provided both parties agree. - 7.3 The discussion meeting should take place on a date and at a time and place which is convenient to both parties.
 The employee may be accompanied by their companion.
 Sufficient notice of the meeting should be given to the employee so that they can make arrangements for the attendance of their chosen companion.
-The executive headteacher may be supported by the school's HR adviser. - 7.4 Reasonable adjustments will be made to the time, date and location of the meeting where required to assist an employee or their companion with a disability.
-If there are any language issues affecting an employee or their companion these will be reasonably addressed. - 7.5 The discussion will be an opportunity for both parties to establish exactly what changes are being sought by the employee, to consider the impact of the proposed changes on the school, its pupils and on other members of staff and to discuss how the changes might benefit both the employee and the school.
+The headteacher may be supported by the school's HR adviser. - 7.4 Reasonable adjustments will be made to the time, date and location of the meeting where required to assist an employee or their companion with a disability.
+If there are any language issues affecting an employee or their companion these will be reasonably addressed. - 7.5 Although in their application, employees are no longer required to explain the potential effect of their request, the discussion will be an opportunity for both parties to establish exactly what changes are being sought by the employee, to consider the impact of the proposed changes on the school, its pupils and on other members of staff and to discuss how the changes might benefit both the employee and the school.
 The employee will also be able to explain how they consider the arrangements will benefit their work/life responsibilities.
-If the requested working arrangement cannot be accommodated, the discussion will be an opportunity to see if an alternative working arrangement may be appropriate or whether a trial period is appropriate (see section 8 below). - 7.6 The executive headteacher will consider the application and establish whether it is possible to accommodate the changes to the working arrangements sought.
-The executive headteacher will consider the benefits of the requested changes against any adverse impact on the school of implementing the changes. - 7.7 If an employee does not attend the meeting arranged to discuss their flexible working request then another date and time for the meeting will be arranged.
+If the requested working arrangement cannot be accommodated, the discussion will be an opportunity to see if an alternative working arrangement may be appropriate or whether a trial period is appropriate (see section 8 below). - 7.6 The headteacher will consider the application and establish whether it is possible to accommodate the changes to the working arrangements sought.
+The headteacher will consider the benefits of the requested changes against any adverse impact on the school of implementing the changes. - 7.7 If an employee does not attend the meeting arranged to discuss their flexible working request then another date and time for the meeting will be arranged.
 If the employee does not attend the rearranged meeting, the school should try to establish the reasons for the employee's non-attendance and if the employee does not have a reasonable explanation, the school may consider the employee's application for flexible working as withdrawn (see section 13 below).